BunnyBharath91/BunnyBharath91/README.md

 <img align="right" alt="Coding" width="400"
 src="https://media.craiyon.com/2025-07-29/szTlOaHMTRO5Qn_xriCqIA.webp"/>

-- 🔭 I’m building **Plan Lift**, an AI-powered architectural visualization platform that transforms 2D floor plans into photorealistic 3D environments.
-Built with **React**, **TypeScript**, and Puter.js, it leverages state-of-the-art AI models like Claude and Gemini.
+- 🔭 I’m currently working on **Plan Lift**, an AI-powered architectural visualization platform that transforms 2D floor plans into photorealistic 3D environments using **React**, **TypeScript**, and Puter.js, leveraging state-of-the-art AI models like Claude and Gemini.

 - 👨‍💻 All of my projects are available at
   **https://bharath-kumar-borra.vercel.app**